wendlers/mpfshell/README.md

     pyvenv venv

-Activate it (so ervery following `pip3 install` goes to the new virtuel environment):
+Activate it (so the following `pip3 install` commands goes to the new virtuel environment):

     source venv/bin/activate